robconery/moebius/README.md

   |> Moebius.Db.run
 ```

-This will allow you to query embeded documents and arrays rather easily, but again doesn't use the JSONB-optimized GIN index.
+This will allow you to query embedded documents and arrays rather easily, but again doesn't use the JSONB-optimized GIN index.
 You *can* index for using existence, have a look at the PostgreSQL docs.

 ### Using Structs